Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I pared that down to `FediNuke.txt`, which contains instances that were both really bad _and_ well-known.
 It's kind of hard to overlook how shitty each instance on the `FediNuke.txt` subset is.
 Common themes tend to be repeated unwelcome sui-bait from instance staff against individuals, creating or spreading dox materials against other users,[^1] unapologetic bigotry, uncensored shock content, and a complete lack of moderation.

 I think if you're starting a well-moderated instance, Tier 0 is a decent place to start (that's why it's in the standard CSV format).
 If you're making a client and want to give it a built-in blocklist, FediNuke is a good option.

+### Rationale for creating two subsets

+I used to just make a Tier-0 list.
+Later, I added the FediNuke list.
+Some people have asked why I don't just use one or the other; if Tier-0 was big enough to warrant FediNuke, why publish Tier-0 at all?

+I have two reasons for maintaining two blocklists:

+1. I didn't feel comfortable placing some Tier-0 instances right next to, e.g., openly Nazi instances when they weren't at the same level of severity.
+FediNuke's existence establishes that some instances on the list are much worse than others.
+Maintaining multiple blocklists makes their subjectivity more obvious.
+2. The lists can work together.
+As I previously mentioned, the division makes it easier for people to feel comfortable importing blocks.
+Some admins have found that importing FediNuke and gradually combing through the rest of Tier-0 is more approachable than an "all or nothing" approach.

 ### Trust, but verify